quartercastle/semver/README.md

 > considered stable.
 It's not even semantically versioned yet.

 Semver is a project about automating semantic versioning by analysing structural and behavioural aspects of source code.

-Versioning is hard and in many cases ignored as it seems like extra work.
-This is unfortunate as semantic versioning has many benefits in terms of dependency management and it is a good way to communicate change to dependent projects.

-Describe problem of semver today:
-- Manuel process relying on reviewers
-- Error prone
-- No tooling
 <!--There are other ways to tackle and maintain semantic versioning, most are
 based on formatted commit messages, which can be error prone and the process is dependent on reviewers too verify that changes are correctly